-The neck and short and neck-shaft angle appears to be decreased to about 90 degree.
+The neck and short and neck-shaft angle appear to be decreased to about 90 degrees.

-In cases where displacement has been severe, the head is often complete separated from the neck, and lies loose in the acetabulum.
+In cases where displacement has been severe, the head is often completely separated from the neck and lies loose in the acetabulum.

 On the AP, a line drawn up the lateral edge of the femoral neck (line of Klein) fails to intersect the epiphysis.
 (Trethowan’s Sign).

-The metaphysis is displaced laterally, and therefore may not overlap posterior lip of the acetabulum as it should normally (loss of triangular sign of Capener) .
+The metaphysis is displaced laterally and therefore may not overlap the posterior lip of the acetabulum as it should normally (loss of triangular sign of Capener).

-It normally pass through a portion of the femoral head.
+It normally passes through a portion of the femoral head.
 If not, slipped capital femoral epiphysis is diagnosed.

 Alignment of the epiphysis with respect to the femoral metaphysis can be used to grade the degree of slippage.